Rokasl/CS408_project/report/source/08_chapter_1.md

 The aim of this chapter is to highlight work done by others that in some fashion ties in with this project.
 This includes work which the author directly uses as a bouncing-off point, work that shows other attempts to solve similar problems, as well as connected projects which have been partially used in the final implementation of the project.
+Moreover, chapter explains chosen development tools and languages and reasoning behind them.

 **Chapter 3 - Problem Description and Specification**

 This chapter briefly overviews the main problems and challenges of the project.
-It briefly explains the requirement analysis stage; the development tools and languages chosen.
-It also expands upon functional and non-functional requirements, followed by a detailed specification and explanation of the design methodology.
+It briefly explains the requirement analysis stage.
+It, also, expands upon functional and non-functional requirements, followed by a detailed specification and explanation of the design methodology.